RebornBeat/BGP-X/docs/deployment_architecture.md

 - You only need to protect one device
 - You don't have access to the router
 - You're traveling and need protection on a laptop

+### Satellite WAN?

+**Use satellite WAN if**:
+- No fiber or cellular available at your location
+- Remote community mesh island
+- Mobile deployment (maritime, vehicle)

+**Satellite is clearnet**: All satellite internet services are clearnet domain in BGP-X. No special configuration needed beyond latency class declaration.